i-am-phi/photon-platform/pages/02.mission/02.principles/02.establish-order/11.structure/article.md

 ---
 title: Structure
-subtitle: 'systems for storing and presenting the content'
+subtitle: systems for storing and presenting the content
-author: /home
 content:
     items: '@self.children'
-child_type: article
-show_gallery: true
 ---

 Organizing content into discreet Articles